 Texas REALTORS® was established in 1920 and has grown to become the largest professional membership association in Texas.
 One of the many member services offered by the association is the education provided at the annual conference.
-The 2020 Texas REALTORS® Conference will be held August 31 – September 3 at the convention center in San Antonio.

 The conference attracts real estate salespeople, brokers, owners, and managers.
 Most members focus on residential sales, but specialists concentrating on appraisal, commercial, global, land, resort and relocation are also represented.